Close×

 Information and weight limits

-During event trips, Vélo Québec Voyages provides luggage transport from one stopover city to another.
-We accept only one piece of luggage per person, including camping equipment.
-We recommend that you choose waterproof luggage to protect your personal belongings from rain, as luggage is stored outside.
-For the sake of both your back and our porters, please ensure that your luggage complies with the following weight restrictions:
+During our cycling tours, Vélo Québec Voyages handles luggage transport from one stopover town to the next.
+We accept only one piece of luggage per person, including camping gear.
+We recommend using a waterproof bag to protect your personal belongings from rain, as luggage is stored outdoors.
+For the sake of both your back and that of our porters, please ensure your luggage weight complies with the following guidelines:

-- 15 kg for the Under the Duvet package (for the Grand Tour only)
+• 15 kg for the "Sous la couette" package (for the Grand Tour only)

-On the Grand Tour, you will be required to submit your luggage to a mandatory weight check at departure, before loading it onto the trucks.
+On the Grand Tour, you must have your luggage weighed at departure, before loading it onto the trucks.
 Any excess weight must be returned to your vehicle.
-This weight limit must be respected throughout the trip.
+This weight limit must be adhered to throughout the trip.

-At La Petite Aventure, it is equally important to respect this limit, although there will be no systematic weighing at departure.
-However, we reserve the right to refuse any luggage that exceeds the acceptable limits.
-At La Petite Aventure, it is important to remember that all persons registered for the family package, including children of all ages, are entitled to one piece of luggage.
-This allows you to distribute your equipment and balance the weight of each piece of luggage.
+At La Petite Aventure, it is just as important to adhere to this limit, although we will not be weighing luggage systematically at the time of departure.
+However, we reserve the right to refuse any luggage that exceeds acceptable limits.
+At La Petite Aventure, it is important to note that everyone enrolled in the family package, including children of all ages, is entitled to one piece of luggage.
+This allows for the distribution of gear and the balancing of the weight of each bag.

-Please see the Practical Informationsection ↓ for tips and advice on preparing for your trip and packing your luggage.
+We invite you to check out the Practical Informationsection for tips and advice on planning your trip and packing.

-We transport your luggage from one stopover town to the next.
-You can collect your belongings upon arrival at the Village every day from 1 p.m.
+We’ll transport your luggage from one stopover city to the next.
+You can pick up your belongings upon arrival at the Village every day starting at 1:00 p.m.

-Starting at 6 a.m. on mornings when we move to a new village, after taking down your tent and packing your belongings, you must drop off your bag at one of the numbered trucks.
+Starting at 6 a.m. on mornings when we move to a new campsite, after you’ve taken down your tent and packed up your belongings, you must drop off your bag at one of the numbered trucks.

 Valet service (subject to change)

-To transport your bag from the parking areas to the start/finish site or from the campgrounds to the luggage trucks, sports teams or local organizations offer a valet service at a cost of $2 per bag.
-The money raised helps them fund their activities.
+To transport your bag from the parking lots to the start/finish area or from the campgrounds to the baggage trucks, sports teams and local organizations offer a valet service for $2 per bag.
+The money raised helps fund their activities.

-Most meals are included in the Under the Stars packages for our event trips.
-Please refer to the package you purchased to see what is included.
-While lunch is served at the dinner stop, breakfast and dinner are always served at the Village.
+Most meals are included in the “Sous les étoiles” packages for our themed tours.
+Please refer to the package you purchased for details on what’s included.
+While lunch is served at the rest stop, breakfast and dinner are always served at the Village.

-Unless otherwise indicated, dinner is served only at the dinner stop, whose location is clearly marked and indicated on the route maps.
-It is open every day from 10 a.m. to 2 p.m. (or until the last cyclists arrive).
-Please note that cyclists who pass by before the dinner stop opens will not be able to obtain their lunch upon arrival at their accommodation.
+Lunch Stop Unless otherwise noted, lunch is served only at the lunch stop, which is clearly marked and indicated on the route maps.
+It is open daily from 10 a.m. to 2 p.m. (or until the last cyclists arrive).
+Please note that cyclists who arrive before the lunch stop opens will not be able to receive their lunch upon arrival at their lodging under any circumstances.

-At the rest stop, you will find restrooms, first aid services, water, and mechanical assistance.
-Access to the rest stop and the services offered there are for the exclusive use of registered event participants.
+At the rest stop, you’ll find restrooms, first aid services, water, and roadside assistance.
+Access to the rest stop and the services offered there is reserved exclusively for registered event participants.

 After a great day of cycling, treat yourself to some relaxation by booking a 30- or 55-minute massage.
-You must reserve your spot at the starting site or directly at each of the Villages, at the massage therapy room.
+You can book your appointment at the starting point or directly at the massage therapy room in each of the Villages.
 Fees apply.

-Although the Village is monitored throughout the night, we strongly recommend that you lock your bicycle at all times.
-Lock two or three bicycles together near your tent or to a fence, if there is one.
-For obvious reasons of peace and quiet, we do not allow the use of bicycle alarms in the Village.
-Remember that you are always responsible for your belongings during the event.
+Although the Village is under surveillance all night, we strongly recommend that you lock your bicycle at all times.
+Lock two or three bikes together near your tent or to a fence if one is available.
+For obvious reasons of peace and quiet, we prohibit the use of bike alarms in the Village.
+Please remember that you are always responsible for your belongings during the event.

 Visitors and recreational vehicles

-Visitors, whether traveling by car or bicycle, are not permitted to follow you on the road or to the dinner stop.
-However, you may welcome them to the Village for a few hours, where they may accompany you to the Bistro only.
-We cannot allow them to camp on site or offer them dinner, as this service is reserved exclusively for registered event participants.
+Visitors—whether driving or cycling—are not permitted to follow you on the road or to the rest stop.
+However, you may welcome them for a few hours at the Village, where they may accompany you to the Bistro only.
+Please note that we cannot allow them to camp on the grounds or provide them with dinner, as these services are reserved exclusively for registered event participants.

 The Village

-La Petite Aventure Le Grand Tour are like a village on wheels, which we set up and take down every day (except when we stay in the same place for two nights).
-The Village is your campsite, your starting point, and your base camp.
+La Petite Aventure Le Grand Tour are essentially a village on wheels, which we set up and take down every day (except when we stay in the same place for two nights).
+The Village serves as your campground, your starting point, and your base camp.
 At the Village, you have access to a wide range of services: bike repairs, first aid, massage therapy (for a fee), and more.

-Among the various activities offered at the Village are a movie theater, yoga classes, local specialties, and snacks.
-Every day, you can also enjoy a host of activities.
-Petite Aventure to La Petite Aventure a wide range of entertainment and activities for children of all ages.
-For the program, check out the digital newsletter Le déchaîné.
+Among the various activities offered at the Village are a movie theater, yoga sessions, local specialties, and snacks.
+Every day, you can also enjoy a wide range of activities.
+Petite Aventure to La Petite Aventure a variety of entertainment and activities for children of all ages.
+To view the schedule, check out the digital newsletter *Le déchaîné*.

 For information about the daily schedule, activities offered at the Village, and services available to you, visit the information kiosk located in each Village.